-In June 2021, it was announced that aducanumab (brand name Aduhelm) had been approved by the Food and Drug Administration under the “accelerated approval” designation, and the drugmaker Biogen said it expected Aduhelm to be available in more than 900 doctor’s offices beginning the same month.
+Aducanumab’s journey through the FDA approval process was a mix of promising developments and setbacks until its approval in June 2021.
+It was then announced that Aducanumab (brand name Aduhelm) had been approved by the Food and Drug Administration under the “accelerated approval” designation, and the drugmaker Biogen said it expected Aduhelm to be available in more than 900 doctor’s offices beginning the same month.

 Accelerated approval is for drugs that can help with serious illnesses but also need more study.
-Even though Aduhelm is available to people with Alzheimer’s disease whose doctors believe it will help (and can administer the infusions in their offices), another phase (Phase 4) of trials is ongoing.
-If there is not more evidence in this latest phase that aducanumab is effective for treating symptoms of dementia, the drug might be pulled off the market.
+Even though Aduhelm is available to people with Alzheimer’s disease whose doctors believe it will help (and can administer the infusions in their offices), another phase (Phase 4) of trials is still ongoing.
+May 2022 is the start date.
+Biogen, the maker of Aducanumab, was given 9 years to complete the trials.
+Phase 4 will take four years to complete.
+If there is not more evidence in this phase that aducanumab is effective for treating symptoms of dementia, the drug might be pulled off the market.

-The road to get to this step, where Aduhelm can be prescribed and provided by doctors to people with Alzheimer’s disease, has been a roller coaster for the drug developer Biogen.
+The road to get to this step, has been a roller coaster for the drug developer Biogen.
 At one point, the company fully declared that testing would end, and then changed its mind.
 Aducanumab made it to Phase 3 before an announcement that testing had been halted.
 More than 3,000 patients were part of the trial, but after about 1,700 patients completed 18 months of treatment, Biogen said its researchers determined that statistical modeling (a “futility analysis”) showed the drug wouldn’t work well enough for FDA approval.